 Some definitions as used by X-Ways...

-Perpetual license: Unless described otherwise (for example as a non-perpetual, annual, or temporary license), licenses for X-Ways software products are perpetual (permanent) licenses, which means they never expire.
-That means they allow the customer to use the licensed software indefinitely, as long as technically possible.
-What is limited is just the period during which you have access to updates if that is included in the license.
+Perpetual license: Permanent license, which means the license never expires and never has to be renewed.
+The customer is entitled to use the licensed software indefinitely, as long as technically possible.
+What is limited is just the period during which you have access to updates (if that is included in the license at all).

 Temporary/annual/non-perpetual license: A license that allows to use the software for a limited time only (e.g. for 1 or 2 years).
-Also called a “subscription” elsewhere (but ours do not automatically renew).
+Also called a “subscription” elsewhere.
+Our non-perpetual licenses do not automatically renew.
 Includes access to updates for the same period as the license is valid.
 Cannot be converted to a perpetual license.
 If you buy a license for 2 years in advance instead of just 1 year, you save money because another annual license or a renewal for 1 year will be more expensive if bought 1 year later.
 The validity period of temporary licenses for 1 months or 1 or 2 years starts immediately when your order is processed.
 Non-perpetual licenses cannot be converted to perpetual licenses.

 Access to updates: New versions